History

 In 1870, 50 years before the 19th Amendment was ratified, thousands of Utah women voted under equal suffrage law, a first in the nation.
 Leaders of the women’s suffrage movement hoped that Utah would blaze a path for the women’s suffrage and liberation.
 But the plan completely backfired and Utah women's vote was taken away just 17 years after it was granted.

-• How a did VA hospital became a civil rights battleground?: asset-mezzanine-16x9
+• How did a VA hospital became a civil rights battleground?: asset-mezzanine-16x9

-How a did VA hospital became a civil rights battleground?
+How did a VA hospital became a civil rights battleground?

 S1 E5 - 11m 48s